daniel-simpson/blog/content/posts/2009-04-14---global-printers.md

 - "windows"
 - "microsoft"
 - "printers"
-description: "Recently I have been trying to add a printer on a server available to all users, using the add printer wizard with no luck."
+description: "Recently I have been trying to add a printer on a server available to all users, using the add printer wizard with no luck."
 ---
 Recently I have been trying to add a printer on a server available to all users, using the add printer wizard with no luck.